giancarlovisconti/giancarlovisconti.github.io/index.md

 I received my Ph.D. from [Columbia University](https://polisci.columbia.edu/) in 2018.
 My research interests include comparative political behavior, distributive politics, causal inference, and Latin American politics.

-My research has been published, or is forthcoming, in the *British Journal of Political Science*, *Political Science Research and Methods*, and *Electoral Studies*, among others.
+My research has been published, or is forthcoming, in the *British Journal of Political Science*, *Political Science Research and Methods*, *Public Opinion Quarterly*, and *Electoral Studies*, among others.

 **Email**: gviscont[AT]purdue[DOT]edu.